Chair, Department of Music

 Included among his over 20 stage roles are Falke in Die Fledermaus, the Drunken Poet in The Fairy Queen, Grosvenor in Patience, Lord Mountararat in Iolanthe, Germont in La Traviata, Don Alfonso in Cosí fan tutte, Nick Shadow in The Rake’s Progress, Melchior in Amahl and the Night Visitors, Scaramba in El Capitan, Noye in Noye’s Fludde, and Bertouf in the world premiere of A Friend of Napoleon by Pulitzer Prize winning composer Robert Ward.
 Hix has sung with Ohio Light Opera, Amherst Early Music Festival, Opera Birmingham, Ashlawn-Highland Opera, Greenville Light Opera Works, and Opera del Sol.

-Dr. Hix holds a Bachelor of Music degree in music theory from Furman University, masters degrees in both voice and historical musicology from Florida State University and Doctorate of Music in Voice Performance from Florida State University.
-He is an Associate Professor of Voice and the Coordinator of Vocal Studies at the University of New Mexico.
+Dr. Hix holds a Bachelor of Music degree in music theory from Furman University, dual masters degrees in both Voice Performance and Historical Musicology from Florida State University and Doctorate of Music in Voice Performance from Florida State University.
+He is the Chair of the Department of Music and an Associate Professor of Voice at the University of New Mexico.